Building on a district’s work without

 - Berlin: Technical assistance for instructional rounds linked to district instructional improvement.

-- Manchester: Technical assistance for implementation of instructional rounds.
+- Bloomfield: Technical assistance for district instructional improvement through instructional rounds.

 - Stamford: Technical assistance for systemic instructional improvement; facilitation of leadership development program for principals and assistant principals.